JabRef/user-documentation/en/collect/import-using-online-bibliographic-database.md

 [DBLP](http://dblp.uni-trier.de/db/) is a computer science bibliography website listing more than 3.1 million journal articles, conference papers, and other publications on computer science ([Wikipedia](https://en.wikipedia.org/wiki/DBLP)).

+### DOAB
+[DOAB (Directory of Open Access Books)](https://doabooks.org) is  is a community-driven discovery service that indexes and provides access to scholarly, peer-reviewed open access books and helps users to find trusted open access book publishers.

 ### DOAJ

 [DOAJ (Directory of Open Access Journals)](http://doaj.org) is a database covering more than 10000 open access journals covering all areas of science, technology, medicine, social science, and humanities ([Wikipedia](https://en.wikipedia.org/wiki/Directory\_of\_Open\_Access\_Journals)).